The Soft Machine (Soft Machine album)

-The Soft Machine (also titled Volume One as a reissue) is the debut album by the British psychedelic rock band Soft Machine, released in 1968.
-It is the group's only album to feature Kevin Ayers as a member.
+The Soft Machine (also titled Volume One as a reissue) is the debut album by the British psychedelic rock band Soft Machine, released in December 1968., through ABC Records and Probe Records in the United States and Barclay in France.
+The album, a psychedelic rock and jazz rock record, was recorded in April 1968 at Record Plant Studios, based in New York City, and was produced by Chas Chandler of The Animals and Tom Wilson.